timcowlishaw/enxaneta/documentation/working_notes/01_modelling-tarot-reversals.md

 ### Transformations

-I think we're going to try modelling 6x broad transformations, bundling related techniques identified by Mary Greer under headings of "negation" (the "ground level" or baseline transformation), "obstruction", "imbalance", "shadow", "transformation", and "subversion" (a wildcard).
+I think we're going to try modelling 6x broad transformations, bundling related techniques identified by Mary Greer under headings of "negation" (the "ground level" or baseline transformation), "obstruction", "imbalance", "shadow", "transformation", and "subversion" (a bit of a wildcard).

 #### 1. "Negation" ("No/Not/Lacking")